Objectives of Rehabilitation

 - National institute for rehabilitation training and research, NIRTAR (Cuttack)

-- National institute of orthopedically handicap, NIOH (Calcutta)
+- National institute of orthopedically handicapped, NIOH (Calcutta)